YamilaTimmer/metagenomics-ACFC/README.md

 This pipeline is built around the concept of metagenomics, which is the study of microorganisms in an environment.
 Environments can range from the human gut to wastewater, so there are plenty of different applications.
 In order to create an overview of the different types of microorganisms that live in an environment, genetic material needs to be sequenced and further analyzed.
 In our case, this is 16S rRNA data.
 Classification software such as Kraken2 identifies reads within the .FASTQ files and assigns them to an OTU, which could be any level of taxonomy (from "broad" to "specific": domain, kingdom, phylum, class, order, family, genus, species).
 After classification, the results can be visualized using tools such as Krona, these visualizations are pretty simple to interpret as they consist merely of a multi-layer piechart and also Sankey charts are very intuitive.

 One step further, after classification, is looking at what kind of metabolic processes are taking place in the environment.
 This can be estimated using the "abundance" of an OTU, or how much of the OTU is present in the sample.
 To figure out what OTUs belong to what kind of processes, they will have to be mapped against a pathway database.
 This can be done using FAPROTAX, where, each OTU will be checked if they are known for contributing to any of the pathways.
 The output of the functional analysis consists of .biom files per pathway, showing what OTUs are linked to it, and a larger overview file where the abundance is noted per pathway, the higher the number, the more likely it is that this pathway has a large influence on the environment.
 However, functional analysis is merely an estimate of the activity of the pathways.
 To confirm these estimates, metatranscriptomics will have to be performed.

+Also included in the pipeline is the calculation of the beta diversity, this expresses how much 2 (or more) microbial communities differ from each other, a higher score meaning a higher similarity.
+Calculating the alpha diversity is optional in the pipeline and expresses the diversity within one sample.

 ## Examples of visualisations